 Now, Laura’s exploits have earned her recognition from the pioneers of the adventure world, including Sir Ranulph Fiennes amongst others, so much so that she has an upcoming television project with Discovery Channel that airs in late 2019 around survival on a deserted island.

-Outside of the adventure sphere, Laura currently lives in Leicestershire and is married to fellow explorer Ed Stafford; they have an 18 month old son together, Ranulph.
+Outside of the adventure sphere, Laura currently lives in Leicestershire and is married to fellow explorer Ed Stafford; they have a son together, Ranulph.
 Laura is also an Ambassador for the Children's Air Ambulance charity, which flies critically ill children across the UK to the specialist care they need.